GauravC4/productivity-counter/README.md

 ## Command Details

 ### `start`
 Starts a new productive work session.
-The session will be recorded in the WAL (Write-Ahead Log) file.
+The session will be recorded in the WAL (Write-Ahead Log) file every 5min.
 Press 'z' and Enter to stop the session.

 ### `analyse <n> <v>`
 Displays analysis for the last n days.
 If v is provided, it will display verbose output with session details.